log1cs/OpenCore-STABLE-Vostro3568/README.md

-OpenCore 0.6.4 for Vostro 3568.
+OpenCore 0.6.4 for Vostro 3568 (Stable version)

-This is a OpenCore-based EFI for Dell Vostro 3568.
-REMEMBER: THIS IS THE ALPHA VERSION.
-YOU MIGHT FACE BUG WHILE USING.

-I'm using a Vostro 3568 i3-7020u version.
+Just copy the EFI folder and paste it in your EFI partition.

 About the specs: